 In the original, the fruit that gives special powers is commonly called the devil fruit.
 In the dub, it’s almost always called the forbidden fruit or the cursed fruit.

-Wow, 4Kids purposely put in a reference to a Bible story?
 One of Morgan’s sailors asks if Morgan means Adam and Eve when he mentions the cursed fruit.

 4Kids took the scene of Coby talking that I mentioned was removed before to give Coby a throwaway line after Morgan’s explanation of the cursed fruit.
 In the original, we cut straight to the scene that follows, which is Luffy trying desperately to untie Zoro.